natewong1313/natewong1313/README.md

-## Hi there 👋 I'm Nate
+## hello, i'm nate 👋
-I am a college student living in Virginia.
-I love to create software for others to enjoy & develop innovative solutions to solve problems.
+i am currently a college student living in virginia. i've got a few cool open source projects, with more to come once i'm free from the shackles of academia

-Want to get in touch?
-Email me at nwong@mail.umw.edu
+email me at nwong@mail.umw.edu